Using Java Native Image

 Page last updated:

-This topic tells you how to build Java apps with native image support and deploy those apps to Cloud Foundry.
+You can build your Java apps with native image support and deploy those apps to Cloud Foundry.

 A growing number of Java users are building Java apps using support for native images.
 For more information, see Native Image in the GraalVM documentation.